 But the 7258 simply blows away its competition when it comes to decorative stitches, as it boasts as many as 76 of them.

 - A fairly decent stitching speed of up to 750 stitches per hour

 - Very easy to use with a feature allowing you to select the desired stitch with just the push of a button

 - A lot of automatic feature options that would make the life of a regular sewer easier

-If making zigzags is one of the regular sewing tasks you work on, just do yourself a favor and get this little boy.
+If making zigzags is one of the regular sewing tasks you work on, just do yourself a favor and get this little boy as it’s one of the best Singer sewing machine models for zigzag stitching.
 You’re not going to regret it.

 Now that I’ve reviewed pretty much the best Singer has to offer in different categories, I’ll get to the last one that a small fraction of the buyers may be interested in – the super-low-budget sewing machine.
 Beginners on a tight budget, stick around as I review the…